FULTON HOMES presents 16 questions you should ask before you buy a new home. . .

 The Fulton Homes way:

 Our paint is sprayed and then back rolled.
 Fulton Homes is not aware of any other builder in Arizona that requires this application.
-It requires a lot more paint, but you’ll have a smooth, longer-lasting paint job that won’t flake off.
-Here’s an excerpt from our painter’s Application Requirements:
+It requires a lot more paint, but you’ll have a smoother, longer-lasting surface that won’t flake off.
+Here’s an excerpt from our painter's Application Requirements:

 [To achieve full coverage, 1st Coat (LOXON) to be sprayed and backrolled into stucco (using 3/4” Nap wet roller) to fill all voids that spraying alone cannot cover.
 2nd Coat (A100 Flat) to be sprayed on to achieve full coverage over the LOXON.]